-The process that leads to beta amyloid clumping starts when an enzyme cuts amyloid precursor protein into short fragments of beta amyloid.
-The enzyme is called enzyme beta-amyloid cleaving enzyme 1, or BACE1.
+The process that leads to beta-amyloid clumping starts when an enzyme cuts amyloid precursor protein (APP) into short fragments of beta-amyloid.
+The enzyme is called beta-amyloid cleaving enzyme 1, or BACE1.

-JNJ-54861911 inhibits BACE1.
-Janssen hopes that preventing the enzyme from generating beta amyloid will head off the formation of toxic protein clumps in the brain.
+Atabecestat inhibits BACE1.
+Janssen hoped that preventing the enzyme from generating beta-amyloid would head off the formation of toxic protein clumps in the brain.

-A Phase 2 trial (NCT02406027) has been evaluating whether JNJ-54861911 is safe for patients with early Alzheimer’s.
-For this study, researchers enrolled patients who had completed Phase 1b or Phase 2 clinical trials of JNJ-54861911 and wanted to continue treatment.
+A Phase 2 trial (NCT02406027) was evaluating whether atabecestat is safe in patients with early Alzheimer’s disease.
+Researchers enrolled patients who had completed Phase 1b or Phase 2 clinical trials of atabecestat and wanted to continue treatment.